 What is the ROI of an MBA?

 If you’re considering an MBA, there’s a good chance you’re already thinking about your tuition and your education as an investment.
-And like any other investment, you should have questions about what your return will be.
-To answer those questions, you need to figure out how you’ll measure that return.
-Is it all about your future earnings?
+And like any other investment, you will want to ensure you get the best ROI (return on investment) out of your MBA.
+How can you understand the true value of earning your MBA?
+To determine the true value of an MBA, you need to figure out how you’ll calculate its return, and you must take several different factors into account.
+Are you most concerned about your future earnings?
 Maybe you’re more interested in the quality of work you’ll have the opportunity to perform once you’re done?
-Either way, the decision to pursue an MBA is personal, and so are the metrics by which you’ll measure its value.
+Either way, the decision to pursue an MBA is personal, and therefore so are the metrics by which you’ll measure its value.
 Let’s take a look at some of the factors you may want to consider.

 Consider the financial benefits of an MBA when calculating ROI

 An MBA ROI calculator, like this one, is a valuable tool to help you evaluate your investment from a sheer cost versus earnings standpoint.
 To understand the true scope, you will need to ask yourself questions like, “what level of salary increase can I expect from an MBA?”
 The answer to that question will likely depend on where you work and in what industry.
 The Graduate Management Admission Council’s™ (GMAC™) 2019 Corporate Recruiters Survey makes it clear that MBA graduates will continue to command a premium salary and notes that 56% of companies around the globe planned to increase base salaries for MBA hires in 2019 versus 48% that planned to increase starting salaries for bachelor’s and direct-from-industry new hires.